 Coaching and Innovation

 I offer individual leadership coaching or organisational consulting.
-I conduct ethnographic work in organisations and academic settings (courses, degrees, labs, research teams or networks).
-I identify current areas for development and provide analysis.
-I then propose a development strategy.
-I also evaluate student or researcher experience and possibilities for personal and professional development.
-My specific areas of expertise include:
+I have conducted ethnographic work in organisations and also in academic settings (courses, degrees, labs, research teams or networks).

 • developing effective leadership;